-NBC asks about $5.5 million for a:30 commercial across the national network.
-That’s just about what CBS Charged last year.
-Some larger advertisers who have booked multiple commercials or advertise heavily on NBC have negotiated slightly better deals, perhaps, but most will pay close to $5 million.
+CBS asks about $7 million for a:30 commercial across the national network.
+That’s up from last year.
+Some larger advertisers who have booked multiple commercials or advertise heavily on CBS have negotiated slightly better deals, perhaps, but most will pay close to $7 million.
 Since 2005 the price of a 30-spot has increased over 75%, making the Super Bowl one of the hot places to advertise.

 Is It Worth It To Spend All That Money?

-Marketers have debated this for years now, and there is no clear answer.
+Marketers have debated this for years, and there is no clear answer.
 From a one-time Return On Investment, it probably is not worth it.
 For long-term branding, the answer is probably yes.
-Most people tend to watch commercials almost as much as the actual football game, so your commercial probably needs to be something special.
+Most people watch commercials almost as much as the actual football game, so your commercial probably needs something special.
 If you can produce a commercial that stands out and gets people talking, you can also get a lot of viral social media attention.

 Who Will Advertise in the Super Bowl?

-Big named advertisers have bought up much of the space.
-But some national advertisers remain cautious with COVID-19 and the economy.
-Still, you are likely to see carmakers, beer companies, and some unlikely advertisers.
+Big-name advertisers have bought up much of the space.
+However, some national advertisers remain cautious with the economy.
+Still, you will likely see carmakers, beer companies, and some unlikely advertisers.

 If You Plan On Using The Term Super Bowl In Your Advertising?

 Don’t.
-Unless you are one of the game’s title sponsors, you will need to refer to the event as “The Big Game” or something else.
+Unless you are one of the game’s title sponsors, you must refer to the event as “The Big Game” or something else.
 I wrote a post about trademark issues relating to the Super Bowl several years ago that is still relevant today.

 Don’t Gamble With Your Marketing